thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-14-webscraping-with-selenium-part-2.markdown

 When you click that link (whether manually or programmatically) your browser opens a dialog box asking you where you want to save that file.
 That is a problem here because Selenium can make your browser interact with webpages but cannot make your browser interact with itself.
 In other words, Selenium cannot make your browser change its bookmarks, switch to incognito mode, or (what matters here) interact with dialog boxes.

 I know, this sounds preposterous, but here is a bit of context: Selenium was conceived as a testing tool, not as a webscraping tool.
 Selenium's primary purpose is to help web developers automate tests on the sites they develop.
-Now, web developers can only control what the website does; they cannot how your computer reacts when you click a download link.
+Now, web developers can only control what the website does; they cannot control how your computer reacts when you click a download link.
 So to web developers it doesn't matter that Selenium can't interact with dialog boxes.

 In other words, Selenium wasn't created for us.
 It's a great webscraping tool - the best one I've found so far.
 I can't imagine how you would even submit a search on LexisNexis using `urllib` or `httplib`, let alone retrieve the search results.
 But, yes, we are not Selenium's target audience.
 But just hang in there and everything will be allright.